 In 1989, Tom helped found the Workers’ Compensation Clamants’ Lawyers, a group of workers’ compensation practitioners in Georgia that maintains great influence over workers’ compensation issues.
 He served as the group’s chairman in 1998 and still serves on the organization’s Executive Committee.
 The WCCL has a strong reputation in the community and with the State Board of Workers’ Compensation and is one of only two organizations that solely represents the interests of injured workers.

-Vocal about his love of his practice, Tom is considered a strong advocate for the injured workers and disabled people.
-He credits his strong faith in Jesus Christ with leading him along legal pathways and He has enjoyed many years of Christian mission work in Uruguay, where he has helped build local churches and congregations in more than 22 trips to that country in the 15 years.
+Tom credits his strong faith in Jesus Christ with leading him along legal pathways and He has enjoyed many years of Christian mission work in Uruguay, where he has helped build local churches and congregations in 25 trips to that country in the 19 years.
 He has organized the shipment of 500,000 pounds clothing and goods to the people of Uruguay, and uses his own salary to help fund this mission work.

 Tom firmly believes that he will spend the rest of his life serving Uruguay, and other South American countries.
 His guiding principles lie in The Great Commission found in the Scriptures, specifically Acts 1:8.
-Tom and his wife, Carmen, have formed Asado Ministries, Inc., a 501 c 3 tax exempt charitable foundation to help channel donations from his friends and acquaintances to Uruguay.
+Tom and his wife, Carmen, have formed Asado Ministries, Inc., a 501 c 3 tax exempt charitable foundation to help channel donations from committed Church friends in Uruguay.

 OUR VISION for Asado Ministries